breezy-team/loggerhead/docs/index.rst

-loggerhead:  A web viewer for ``bzr`` branches
+Loggerhead:  A web viewer for ``bzr`` branches
 ==============================================

 Loggerhead is a web viewer for projects in bazaar.
-It can be used to navigate a branch history, annotate files, view patches, perform searches, etc. oggerhead is heavily based on `bazaar-webserve
+It can be used to navigate a branch history, annotate files, view patches, perform searches, etc.
+Loggerhead is heavily based on `bazaar-webserve
 <https://launchpad.net/bzr-webserve>`_, which was, in turn, loosely
 based on `hgweb <http://mercurial.selenic.com/wiki/HgWebDirStepByStep>`_.